 Menú del día

-• Desayuno (breakfast).
-Spaniards, in most cases, don’t take desayuno too seriously.
+Spaniards, in most cases, don’t take breakfast too seriously.
 Many just drink a cup of coffee before leaving their homes.
-That’s why it’s common for people to go down to their nearest bar or cafetería during their break, for a mid-morning café con leche and pincho.
-Despite that, we have a verb meaning “to have breakfast”: desayunar.
+That’s why it’s common for people to go down to their nearest bar or café during their break, for a mid-morning café con leche and pincho.

 El menú del día